loganbledsoe/cse15l-lab-reports/test.md

 ---
 `inline code`
 ```
-//This is a codeb lock
+//This is a code block
 System.out.println("wow!");
 ```